intel/neural-compressor/engine/docs/tensorflow_compile.md

-# Compile a TensorFlow Model to Engin IR
+# Compile a TensorFlow Model to Engine IR

 The `Engine`  as the backend of `Neural_Compressor` support frozen static graph model from two deep learning framework (`TensorFlow` and `ONNX`) for now.
 The image below shows the workflow of how the `Engine` compile framework model to its own intermediate representation (IR).
 The `Loader` is used to load models from different deep learning framework.
 Then the `Extractors` would extract operations of the origin model and compose the engine graph.
 Next, the `Subgraph matcher`  implement pattern fusion for accelerating inference.
 In the end, the `Emitter` saves the final intermediate graph on the disk as the format of `.yaml` and `.bin` files.